nebulimity/btd5-restored/README.md

 # btd5-restored

-**Status:** Work in progress.
+**Status:** WIP

-This project aims to perfectly recreate the Flash version of Bloons Tower Defense 5 inside of Godot 4.
+A fan re-creation of the **Flash** version of *Bloons Tower Defense 5*, rebuilt in **Godot 4**.
-The main goal of this project is to bring back the old vector artwork that was sadly scrapped in favor of the new png art for the Steam/mobile version of BTD5.
-It also comes with quality of life features and much better performance than the original flash version.
+Goal: restore the original vector artwork (the old SVG frames), reproduce the gameplay faithfully, and add QoL improvements plus much better performance than the Flash build.

-This is an **unaffiliated fan project** and **is not** endorsed by or affiliated with Ninja Kiwi.
+**Important:** this is an unofficial fan project — not endorsed by Ninja Kiwi.
-This repository **contains original game assets** (graphics/sounds) extracted from the original Flash build.
+This repo **includes original Flash assets** (graphics & audio) pulled from the Flash release.
+Do **not** redistribute those assets.
+If Ninja Kiwi requests removal I will comply immediately.